Fire Damage Claims

 Do not settle for a reduced settlement.
 The lawyers at LeMaster & Ahmed PLLC are well versed in insurance negotiating tactics.
 Ms. Ahmed and Ms. LeMaster will negotiate on your behalf and ensure you receive all that you are entitled to under your policy.
 Whether you are a business or individual, you can trust the lawyers at LeMaster & Ahmed PLLC will fight for you.

 Call (888) 306-2119 to schedule a time to speak with us.
 One of our attorneys will review your case and help determine the best course of action.
-LeMaster & Ahmed PLLC represents clients in Harris County, Galveston County, Montgomery County, Dallas County and Collin County.
+LeMaster & Ahmed PLLC represents clients throughout the greater Texas area including Harris County, Galveston County, Montgomery County, Dallas County and Collin County.

 - Fire Damage Covered by a Homeowner’s Policy